zth/rescript-relay/rescript-relay-documentation/docs/tutorial/6-queries-for-interaction.md

 - Query variables are used by passing them into field arguments.
 - Preloaded queries are always the best way to go.
 For user interaction queries, initiate the fetch in the event handler.
 For the initial query for your screen, initiate the fetch as early as possible in your specific routing system.
 Use lazy-loaded queries only for quick prototyping, or not at all.

-Next we'll briefly look at a way to enhance the hovercard by handling different types of posters differently.
+Next we'll briefly look at a way to enhance the hovercard by handling different types of posters.
 After that, we'll see how to handle situations where information that's part of the initial query also needs to be updated and refetched with different variables.